JGrana01/huetil/README.md

 version - display huetils version

-install - install huetil based on the operating system
+install - install huetil based on the operating system (Asusrt-Merlin or GNU/Linux (i.e. Raspberry Pi)

 update - check for and opptionally install a new version of huetil and possibly the example files